President - HRH The Duchess of Cornwall

-'I am impatient to ensure that ShelterBox truly understands the need of the family during the emergency phase of the disaster - to be there at the right time and to enable that family not just to be sheltered but to ensure that they are supported on the path to recovery.
-This impatience extends to everything we do, from building professional foundations that will enable us to expand, through to developing our talented and passionate staff and volunteers.’
+'We work to ensure ShelterBox truly understands the need of the family during the emergency phase of the disaster - to be there at the right time and to enable that family not just to be sheltered but to ensure that they are supported on the path to recovery.
+This extends to everything we do, from building professional foundations that will enable us to expand, through to developing our talented and passionate staff and volunteers.’

 Head of HR

 Kevin provides leadership for our HR operations, helping ShelterBox to grow, and ensuring staff are engaged and equipped with the right skills to deliver our strategy.
 He has previously led HR operations within the hospitality sector and held positions in the corporate/tech environment.

 'We're striving to make ShelterBox a great place to work, whether you're based at our head office in Cornwall, in our London office, at home, or even in one of our affiliate country offices around the world.
 We want to recruit, develop and keep, talented, passionate people to best serve families living through disaster.'